OpenVisualCloud/Smart-City-Sample/README.md

 ### Install Prerequisites:

 - **Time Zone**: Check that the timezone setting of your host machine is correctly configured.
 Timezone is used during build.
-If you plan to run the sample on a cluster of machines managed by Docker Swarm or Kubernetes, please make sure to synchronize time among the manager node and worker nodes.
+If you plan to run the sample on a cluster of machines managed by Docker Swarm or Kubernetes, please make sure to synchronize time among the manager/master node and worker nodes.

 - **Build Tools**: Install ```cmake``` and ```m4``` if they are not available on your system.